-For almost a decade, Gin Minsky has been known as NYC’s premiere tap and burlesque performer, event producer (Jazz Age Lawn Party on Governors Island, Champagne Riot, Webster Hall’s East Ville des Folies,) and go-to gal for all things Jazz Age.
-Classically trained in jazz, ballet, pointe, tap and modern, her performances include a varied spectrum of performative dance acts and are suitable for a wide range of venues from cabaret clubs to upscale concert halls.
+For over a decade and in more than 2,000 venues, Gin Minsky has been known as NYC’s premiere tap dancing burlesque performer, event producer, and go-to gal for all things Jazz Age.
+A dynamic dancer, her performances include a varied spectrum of performative dance acts and sideshow spectacle, often said to be “fresh out the history books.”

-Gin Minsky first hit the stage with taps on her feet at the tender age of five and has continued to dazzle and delight audiences across America.
-By blending skill, creativity, technique and charm, she has become known as one of the top tap and burlesque performers performing at notable venues including the Philadelphia Museum of Art, P.S.
-122, Joe’s Pub, Iridium Jazz Club, McKittrick Hotel, Copacabana, The Darby, Highline Ballroom and Webster Hall.
-A regular at NYC’s Jazz Age Lawn Party and Dances of Vice, Gin has also been a featured performer at the NYC Food & Wine Festival, The Salon and the 2015 Burlesque Hall of Fame Weekend in Las Vegas.
+Gin Minsky first hit the stage with taps on her feet at the tender age of five and has continued to dazzle and delight audiences around the world.
+By blending skill, creativity, technique and charm, she has become one of the most sought after performers, performing at notable venues including Carnegie Hall, Philadelphia Museum of Art, Lincoln Center, P.S.
+122, Joe’s Pub, Iridium Jazz Club, Birdland, House of Yes, McKittrick Hotel, Copacabana, Highline Ballroom and Webster Hall.
+Gin has also been a featured performer at the NYC Wine & Food Festival and the “Oscars of burlesque” the Burlesque Hall of Fame Weekend in Las Vegas, winning the award for “Most Classic” in 2017.
 Accomplished as a solo performer, Gin can also be found partnering with dance legend Roddy Caravella, the Champagne Riot’s Dandy Wellington, and as one half of the Minsky Sisters with Kristen Minsky.

-Tapped into all things jazz, Gin has produced numerous Jazz Age inspired events and has been one of the main organizers of the Jazz Age Lawn Party on Governors Island for seven years.
-Gin is also the creator of the Champagne Riot – a vintage celebration that serves up an intoxicating cocktail of Hot Jazz, Scintillating Burlesque and Vaudvillian Frivolity – as well as talent producer for Webster Hall’s annual East Ville des Folies.
+Tapped into all things jazz, Gin has produced numerous Jazz Age inspired events.
+Gin is also the creator of the Champagne Riot – a vintage celebration that serves up an intoxicating cocktail of Hot Jazz, Scintillating Burlesque and Vaudvillian Frivolity.
 Working on all aspects of event production, Gin can make sure your next event is buttoned up with tails out from pre-production to performance!

-Gin Minsky is a prolific performer with over 30 acts, which incorporate 1920s-era jazz dancing, tap dancing and her notorious “tap and strip.”
+Gin Minsky is a prolific performer with over 30 acts, which incorporate 1920s-era jazz dancing, tap dancing, her notorious “tap and strip,” and sideshow stunts.
 Have an idea for your event?
 Gin can tailor an act to fit your ideas.
 Below are just a small sample of some of her acts.

 Stomp Off, Let’s Go!